Music student Xiudan Lin has mastered the masters on her piano: Beethoven, Ginastera, Ravel, and others. Hear Xiudan play.

 What if music will not be your career?
 For many students, music will not be their career, but continues to be their passion.
 These people make up our strong contingent of music minors who continue to play and study their instrument or voice while pursuing a major in the College of Arts and Sciences or as a cross-college minor in one of the other colleges.

-Major, minor or just take a class: We welcome students from all majors within the College of Arts and Sciences, as well as all colleges within the university.
+Major, minor, take a class, or play: We welcome students from all majors within the College of Arts and Sciences, as well as all colleges within the university.
 These students play in ensembles, study privately, and take courses in music theory or history.
+Our ensembles are open to all UVM students regardless of major.

 Burlington's thriving music scene offers an exciting environment for making music.
 You can attend concerts at venues like Juniper, Radio Bean, Higher Ground, and the Flynn Center for the Performing Arts; or attend music festivals like the Discover Jazz Festival in June or Grand Point North in September.